T-ara: 2013–2014: Subunits, Again, and And & End

 In early April 2013, it was announced that T-ara would be forming a sub-unit with members Eunjung, Hyomin, Jiyeon, and Areum called T-ara N4.
 This is a shortened form of 'T-ara Brand New 4', signifying the transformation of the four members.
-The sub-unit debuted on April 29, 2013, with the song "Jeon Won Diary" (전원일기), produced by Duble Sidekick.
+The sub-unit debuted on April 29, 2013, with the song "Jeon Won Diary", produced by Duble Sidekick.
 T-ara performed at the Nippon Budokan on July 13, 2013, to celebrate the release of their second Japanese album Treasure Box due August 7, 2013.
 The title for Treasure Box was revealed on June 15, 2013, along with the album's track list of thirteen songs.
 The group's concept for the album was "treasure hunting" (宝探し).
 T-ara released the music video "Painkiller" as a digital single song.
 The song was a collaboration with T-ara, Davichi, See Ya, 5dolls and Speed.
 Jiyeon appeared as the main character in the music video.

 On July 10, 2013, it was confirmed with a video released by Core Contents Media that Areum would be leaving the group to pursue a solo career "towards the beginning of next year".
-In August, T-ara released the music video "Bikini" featuring Davichi and Skull.
 At their Budokan Concert, it was announced that Qri would be the new leader of T-ara.
 On September 15, Core Contents Media announced that T-ara would hold their long-awaited Korean comeback on October 10.
 Before their comeback, T-ara, together with Davichi, SPEED and The SeeYa held a concert in Mongolia, which attracted a crowd of 20,000 people.
-On October 6, T-ara performed "Number 9" for the first time at "Hallyu Dream Concert" along with "Sexy Love".
-"Number Nine" was released with T-ara's mini album Again on October 10.
-T-ara also released a Japanese album to promote a Japanese movie, Jinx, featuring Hyomin named Kioku ~Kimi ga Kureta Michishirube~, in November.
-The album was released according to the date on which the movie will premiere.
+On October 6, T-ara performed "Number 9" for the first time at "Hallyu Dream Concert".along with "Sexy Love".
+"Number Nine" was released with T-ara's mini album Again on October 10.The Japanese version of "Number Nine" was released on 20 November 2013.
+The single peaked at first on the weekly USEN chart in Japan.
+"You Gave Me Guidance", a track from the single, was chosen as the soundtrack for the Japanese movie Jinx!!!.